-Assume, for example, that a firm sells $20,000 in products to a customer, and that the customer pays $5,000 when the products are received.
+Assume, that a firm sells $20,000 in products to a customer and that the customer pays $5,000 when the products are received.
 The accountant would post this journal entry:

 Accounts receivable is an asset account, and the balance represents money that is owed by clients.
 Both accounts receivable and cash are asset accounts, and they are increased with a debit entry.